 I was chatting with one of my friends after church the other Sunday when my daughter came running over to tell me something.
 As I turned to answer her, I was horrified to discover bright red spots of marker several places on the front of the cream colored sweater dress that she was wearing.

-Apparently she and some of her friends were playing in a side room that has a white board in it and were using the Expo dry erase markers to draw on the white board.
+Apparently, she and some of her friends were playing in a side room and were using the Expo dry erase markers to draw on the whiteboard.
 And bless her heart, she didn’t think about where all that marker went as she was moving around and her beautiful dress showed the results.

 I know that often the longer a stain sets, the harder it is to treat.
 So as soon as we got home, I got to work trying to figure out if there was any chance of saving the dress.
 With little hope, I tried Fels Naptha, my favorite inexpensive stain treater that typically will remove almost any stain, but of course, it did nothing.

 Thankfully, one of my mom friends heard about the dilemma and came to my rescue!
 Her daughter had recently gotten dry erase marker on their white couch, and after trying different things, she discovered that Murphy’s Oil Soap did the trick!

 And hurray, hurray!
 It did the trick!
 I could hardly believe it, but it removed every trace of dry erase marker on that dress.
 It almost felt like I was performing a magic trick as I watched it lift it away from the fabric.

-I didn’t think to take pictures of the process when I treated the original dress, but decided to write on another dress with dry erase markers and show you how the Murphy’s Oil took it out.
+I didn’t think to take pictures of the process when I treated the original dress but decided to write on another dress with dry erase markers and show you how Murphy’s Oil took it out.
 Because I’d love if I can help another person that feel desperate because they fear a piece of clothing (or a couch!) is ruined by dry erase marker!

 How to Get Dry Erase Marker Out of Clothes